nostr-resources/nostr-resources.github.io/index.md

 - [Set up a Nostr Relay server in under 5 minutes](https://andreneves.xyz/p/set-up-a-nostr-relay-server-in-under)[^fn-fork]
 - Run a native, personal relay on Android with [Citrine](https://github.com/greenart7c3/Citrine?tab=readme-ov-file#download)
 - Install [nostr-relay-tray](https://github.com/CodyTseng/nostr-relay-tray/releases) for a simple, local relay on your desktop.
+- Easily host a powerful community relay with many features, on a cheap VPS with [Pyramid](https://github.com/fiatjaf/pyramid)
 Paid relays:

 Paid relays effectively deal with spam by charging users a small usage fee in